Teacher Education Programs

 Harrisburg, PA 17126-0333

 Graduates of the university’s teacher education programs may be eligible for certifications offered by other states.
+Pennsylvania has signed an Interstate Agreement through the National Association of State Directors of Teacher Education and Certification which facilitates certification in other states.
 States’ requirements vary; graduates should determine what they have to do to become certified in a state other than Pennsylvania.